Risi2004/portfolio-react-backend/README.md

 - Receive and save contact form messages to MongoDB
 - Send email notifications when a new message is received
 - Handle CORS for frontend requests
+- Deployed on Render

 ## Technologies Used